-TJX has earned a score of 100 on the Corporate Equality Index of the U.S.-based Human Rights Campaign in 7 of the last 8 years and earned the highest ranking in the Human Rights Campaign's "Buying for Workplace Equality" guide.
-We periodically review our policies against the guidelines set forth in the Index and are pleased to achieve a score of 100 this year.
+TJX has earned a score of 100 on the Corporate Equality Index of the U.S.-based Human Rights Campaign in nine of the past 10 years and earned the highest ranking in the Human Rights Campaign's "Buying for Workplace Equality" guide.
+We periodically review our policies against the guidelines set forth in the Index.

-In the U.S., prior to nationwide recognition of same-sex marriage, TJX was proud to provide benefits to same-sex domestic partners who did not have access to marriage.
-Today, we are pleased to provide benefits to our married Associates and their spouses.
-We also provide transgender-inclusive healthcare benefits and related healthcare services.
 We include language on "gender identity and expression" in the Company nondiscrimination policy.

+In the U.S., prior to nationwide recognition of same-sex marriage, TJX was proud to provide a benefits program that provided benefits to same-sex domestic partners who did not have access to marriage.
+Today, we are pleased that our benefits program provides benefits to married Associates and their spouses.
+Our benefits program also provides transgender-inclusive healthcare benefits and related healthcare services.

 Below are some of our more recently received distinctions: